lhteillet/datastream/Docker_Lab/rapport.md

 if __name__ == "__main__":
     app.run(debug=True, host="0.0.0.0", port=5000)
 ```

-This Flask app works with a function start_connection(), which connects to a specific SQL database hosted by the MySQL container and selects all employee names and titles from this database.
+This Flask app works with a function start_connection(), which connects to a specific SQL database hosted by the MySQL container and selects all consumers name and total amount of purchases from this database.

 ## App2